Broadband rarely gets discussed in the wider context of national infrastructure.

 A 92.9 score for infrastructure drags down Auckland’s total.
 If we can nudge that figure up Auckland would move from the top 10 to the top five.

-Infrastructure is an interesting category when it comes to determining whether a city is liveable because the people already living in a city can do something about it.
+Infrastructure is an interesting category when it comes to determining whether a city is livable because the people already living in a city can do something about it.

 When assessing infrastructure the EIU looks at the quality of their road, public transport and telecommunications networks along with the international links.
 It also looks at the availability of good quality housing, energy and water.